FlowFuse/website/src/node-red/getting-started/programming/loop.md

 - **While Loop**: Repeats a block of code as long as a specified condition is true.
 This type of loop is useful when you don’t know how many times the loop will need to run beforehand.
 The loop continues executing until the condition becomes false.

-- **Do...While Loop**: Similar to the while loop, but with a key difference: it guarantees that the code block will execute at least once before checking the condition.
-This is because the condition is evaluated after the loop’s code has executed.

 - **For...of / ForEach Loop**: These loops are used to iterate over iterable objects such as arrays or maps.
 They allow you to access each element in a collection.
 The **for...of** loop is used specifically for iterables, while **forEach** is a method available on arrays that applies a function to each element.

 Each type of loop serves a different purpose and can be chosen based on the requirements of the task at hand.